 Who to tell?

-You should send a general message to all of your business clients about MTD.
+If you haven’t already done so, send a general message to all of your business clients about MTD.
 However, the ones you need to focus on are businesses who are already VAT registered and businesses who may have to register for VAT in 2019.

 Some VAT registered businesses will be exempt from MTD because of their turnover and others will need to claim an exemption from MTD.